gsam95/Data-Stories/part-2.md

 The main thing I would like to address from my second interview is the 'give me some numbers to compare' the lynching and communal violence numbers with.
 This I feel is a good challenge both for the story telling and persoanlly - how do I make the numbers speak for themselves without any comparison.
 Any life lost is a crime.
 There shouldn't be a high/low comparison for the gravity to hit the reader.

 The first interview made me consider if I should have pages on context setting.
+This could be one of secondary objectives for part 3.

 **Details**